 Like most Waldorf Schools, the Eugene Waldorf School began as a grassroots initiative.
 In 1976 several parents wanting Waldorf education for their growing children began organizing lectures and workshops, and eventually brought a trained teacher to town.
 This small school, then called the Cascade Valley School, opened its doors in 1980.
 As the school grew through the grades, a new building was found and the Dunn School on Willamette Street in southeast Eugene became our second home.
 In the summer of 1988 we moved to our present permanent location, the Stella Magladry School on McLean Boulevard.
 Soon after that, in 1990, the teacher training program was started, initially at the request of parents and community members.
 In the summer of 1993 the high school building was erected and the high school was in operation from September 1993 until August 1996.
 In 1998 the building was renovated to house the Rainbow Bridge Parent Child groups, the Starflower Kindergarten, and in 2003, the Sunflower Kindergarten.

 Eugene Waldorf is blessed with an exceptional balance between a beautiful natural environment and urban accessibility.
 Our school is located on five acres on a hill in South Eugene, in a residential neighborhood surrounded by many trees.
 There are three playground areas, a large field and a smaller upper field as well.

-The Grades Building houses first through eighth grades, a kindergarten, our reception office and the administrator’s office.
+The Main Building houses first through eighth grades, a kindergarten, our reception office and the administrator’s office.
 Originally donated to the 4j public school district by Stella Magladry, the building was built in 1922 and has served as a school since then.
 The Eugene Waldorf School purchased the building and site several years later.